caltechlibrary/newt/newt-presentation.md

 # Developer workflow

 1. Define routes and form validation in Newt YAML file
-2. Implement models in SQL and Postgres
+2. Implement models in SQL using psql
 3. Create/update Pandoc templates
-4. (Re)start PostgREST and Newt to (re)load models and routes
+4. (Re)start PostgREST and Newt to load models and routes
 5. Test with our web browser

 **Repeat as needed**